lydiadunning/food-plan/README.md

 I wanted to build an app for collecting data about feeding kids, approaching the data in a way that centers the parents role in offering foods instead of whether the child eats them.
 I also want to allow parents to record very small wins specific to their unique situation.

-## How To Download and Run
+## How To Run

-*This app is not yet hosted.*
-The hosted site will be linked from the About section of this project's repo on GitHub.
+### Live App
+A live version of the app is available at [https://food-app.fly.dev/](https://food-app.fly.dev/).
+Log in as 'Example' with password 'example' to see the app in action without creating a profile.
+Logging in as 'Example' populates the app with default data.

+### Local Version

-* Clone a copy of this repo locally by entering 'git clone lydiadunning/food-plan' into git bash, terminal, command prompt, or another command line interface.
+* Clone a copy of this repo locally by entering 'git clone lydiadunning/food-plan' into your preferred command line interface.
 * Place a .env file with the following contents in the backend folder:
 ```
 MONGODB_URI= *a MongoDB URI*